nebari-dev/governance/practices/development.md

 > **Note**
 > We use the word "deliverable" loosely here - some issues may be more like tasks rather than an end-product.
-> The important thing is that they have high-quality information and structure, clearly denote value, and are actionable.
+> The important thing is that they have high-quality information and structure, highlight the value of such item, and are actionable.

 ### How are deliverables structured?